hashkat/hashkat/docs/tutorial12.md

 ### Region

 'Region' outlines the particular geographical area that an agent lives in. *regions* can be named, added, or removed in the *regions* section of **INFILE.yaml**.
-They're *add_weight* determines the proportion of agents in a network simulation being from that region as opposed to others.
-They're *preference_class_weights*, *ideology_weights*, and *language_weights*, also weighs the proportion of agents that will have a particular preference class, ideology, or language respectively in the network as opposed to others within the region.
+Their *add_weight* determines the proportion of agents in a network simulation being from that region as opposed to others.
+Their *preference_class_weights*, *ideology_weights*, and *language_weights*, also weighs the proportion of agents that will have a particular preference class, ideology, or language respectively in the network as opposed to others within the region.

 ```python
 regions: